Add photo upload to registration page

 Dan, could you let us know where this issue stands?
 Do you have a work in progress you could easily share?
 If there's something I could do to help get this across the finish line in the next three or four days, I'd be glad to do my best.
 Thanks in advance.

-#3 Updated by Daniel Jones almost 2 years ago
+#3 Updated by Daniel Jones over 2 years ago

 Sorry, Boone - I've made some progress here, but not enough.